Leeft/Star-Citizen-WebGL-Map/README.md

 * A "flat" map mode like in the video
 * Camera movement around the map (is entirely disabled for now)
 * Camera angle limits (to prevent gimbal lock problems at some angles)
+* Filling in the missing data
+* Linking to e.g. the Wiki and other maps

-Things which will probably be implemented:
+Things which will likely be implemented:

-* Route-planner, with alternative routes and the known dangers on these routes
+* Route-planner, showing alternative routes, relative distances (which may get more accurate as we get more info) and the known dangers on these routes
 * Graphics (or other) settings panel
 * ...

+Other things I may do in the future, largely dependant on what information will be available through any API's Cloud Imperium Games might be creating for us:

+* News tracker for (selected) systems
+* Seeing where your friends are
+* Highlighting big events on the map
+* Revealing new jump points as they've been explored and published widely
+* ...

 Known issues:

-* Chrome doesn't like loading from a file:// URL, so Firefox is currently recommended for executing it from the filesystem (without a webserver).
+* Chrome doesn't like loading from a file:// URL, so Firefox is currently recommended for executing it locally from the filesystem (without a webserver).

 I will probably *not* implement anything like the planets view in the video, the amount of work involved with that would be tremendous.
 And leaving it out here